Adkirf/reservation-book/AI/documentation/notes_reservation-book.md

 @Codebase @overview.md
 Review the folde structure in the overview.md file to follow exactly the instructions in @setup.md.
 Implement the unfinished steps by updating the necessary files and function.
 Use existing code and files whereever possible, and give suggestions when a new file would improve the overall structure.

-@Codebase Please review the current project's structure and update the folder structure outlines in the @overview.md accordingly.
+Please follow the instructions in @update-overview.md and review the @src folder to update the @overview.md

 10. Implement userflow.md
 @Codebase @overview.md